nooxx/WebAuthn/README.md

 * **Does this work with any browser?**

 [Yes](https://caniuse.com/#feat=webauthn).
-In the case of old browsers, you should have a fallback detection script.
+In the case of ancient browsers, you should have a fallback detection script.
 This can be asked with [the included JavaScript helper](#5-use-the-javascript-helper) in a breeze:

 ```javascript
 if (WebAuthn.isNotSupported()) {